 Through its Partner Program, YouTube also rewards uploaders of popular videos with a share from the revenues resulted from advertisement on their page.
 This, paired with the fact that many users of the video sharing platform tend to have favorite channels that they go back to regularly, has given rise to another phenomenon: the rise of YouTube celebrities.
 Although some of them, such as Justin Bieber, were discovered on the website, but moved on to real life stardom, many others have maintained YouTube as their primary platform of delivering content and staying in contact with fans.

-As of May 2017, three of the top ten most popular YouTube channels by number of subscribers are YouTube celebrities: PewDiePie, HolaSoyGerman, and Smosh.
+As of January 2019, three of the top 20 most popular YouTube channels by number of subscribers are YouTube celebrities: PewDiePie, HolaSoyGerman, and Smosh.
 Due to the high number of subscribers and even higher number of views, these out-of-the-box stars not only have millions of fans, but also considerable earnings from their Youtube activities.
-Felix Arvid Ulf Kjellberg, better known as PewDiePie to his almost 40 million subscribers (called “bros”, all part of the "Bro Army"), is the most famous YouTube gamer.
-Since 2013, his channel has amassed the most YouTube subscribers and in 2016, his estimated annual earnings were almost 15 million U.S. dollars.
+Felix Arvid Ulf Kjellberg, better known as PewDiePie to his almost 83 million subscribers (called “bros”, all part of the "Bro Army"), is the most famous YouTube gamer.
+Since 2013, his channel has amassed the most YouTube subscribers and in 2018, his estimated annual earnings were almost 16 million U.S. dollars.